Trans comedian Chanty Marostica is reinventing the landscape of stand-up — and it's about damn time

 Marostica initially came out as non-binary, and started to slowly write more about what that meant for them in their act.

-"Then I really honest chat with myself over the last two or three years and just realized that I'm a dude," they said.
+"Then I had a really honest chat with myself over the last two or three years and just realized that I'm a dude," they say.
 "So I've been altering my material and just trying to honour my old material but also honour my journey so that it's an organic story of where I was and where I am now — because I don't want to let those jokes go, because they're me.
 Chantal is not my name anymore, but it's not a dead name to me.
 It's part of who I am.
 So I'm just trying to elevate the joke so that I can still honour them."

 People often discouraged Marostica from bringing their transition into their act.